SparkartGroupInc/slush-solidus/README.md

 ## Usage

 * `npm install -g slush slush-solidus` to install slush and the Solidus generator
-* `slush solidus --name 'Great New Solidus Site'` to generate a new site in `./site-slug`
+* `slush solidus --name 'Great Solidus Site'` to generate a new site in `./great-solidus-site`

 ### Options